Life Insurance for High-Risk Applicants: A Complete Guide

 Several insurance organizations specialize in high-risk applicants and offer a friendly market with flexible underwriting and reasonable prices.
 Some top options include:

-• Prudential: The health insurer provides coverage to individuals who have diabetes or smoke history as their medical condition.
+• Prudential: The health insurer provides coverage to individuals who have a history of diabetes or smoke history as their medical condition.

 • AIG: The company provides guaranteed-issue policies that do not require medical tests and benefit people who have severe health risks.